eswlo/GCPal/README.md

 # GCPal
-An automation program to facilitate small business owners in tracking customers' purchase history and preferences.
+An automation script to facilitate small business owners in tracking customers' purchase history and preferences.

 ## About
-GCPal reads csv files generated from the Google forms and outputs a table that shows each customer's purchased items, quantities, and percentages.
+GCPal reads CSV files generated from the Google forms and outputs a table that shows each customer's purchased items, quantities, and percentages.

 ## Getting Started